Farihal/Improvement-of-Motor-Efficiency-Thesis/Primary Focus.md

 - The diesel engines used in the boats pollute the water bodies along with the surrounding environment.

 ## Application of Electric motor in boats
+[1] In Italy , two 8 KW high efficient PMSM motor were equipped to a tourist boat that ran on solar power.
+The boat was 14 m x 5.50 m with a maximum speed of 8 knots and a cruising range of 6 hrs.
+[2] In Bangladesh ,